Ross65536/adc-middleware/README.md

 Middleware server for handling UMA authorization and access control.

-Project runs on java 11, using google style guide.
+Project runs on java 11, with (modified) google java style guide.

 ## Instructions